foobar167/articles/Machine_Learning/ml-best-ideas-2020/ml-best-ideas.md

 * The main idea of the [capsule network](https://youtu.be/_-RU9Yoca84) is that features are better represented as a directional vector, rather than an undirected array of numbers.
 According to Hinton capsule neural networks are "finally something that works well".
 * [18:04](https://youtu.be/N0ER1MC9cqM?t=1084), [19:42](https://youtu.be/N0ER1MC9cqM?t=1182) Brain does not use backpropagation, at least not like in convolutional neural networks.
 [20:52](https://youtu.be/N0ER1MC9cqM?t=1252) So idea of distillation networks appeared.
 There is no need to backpropagate through all the layers, but reach an agreement between neighbouring layers in the layer stack.
 Like in TCP/IP protocol: neighbouring layers communicate with each other, but don't communicate with further layers.
 However for now it is not better than simple greedy bottom-up learning algorithm.
 * [31:55](https://youtu.be/N0ER1MC9cqM?t=1915) Neural networks are very good at recognizing textures.
 That's why there are adversarial examples where two things looks totally different to us, but very similar to neural net and vice versa.
-* [37:01](https://youtu.be/N0ER1MC9cqM?t=2221), [38:53](https://youtu.be/N0ER1MC9cqM?t=2333) Big model (trained directly on the data) can teach smaller and faster model, that would be as good as the big model.
+* [37:01](https://youtu.be/N0ER1MC9cqM?t=2221), [38:53](https://youtu.be/N0ER1MC9cqM?t=2333) **Big model (trained directly on the data) can teach smaller and faster models**, that would be as good as the big model.
 Models that are good at sucking structure out of the data are not necessarily the same as the models that are going to be small, agile and easy to use on the cell phones.

 [Jeremy Howard: fast.ai Deep Learning Courses and Research | Lex Fridman Podcast](https://youtu.be/J6XcP4JOHmk)